Hybrid Fruits and Vegetables Agricultural Wonders

 Are Hybrid Fruits and Vegetables GMOs?

+GMO means genetically modified organism.
+So, are hybrid fruits genetically modified?
 Hybrid fruits are not GMOs in its modern sense.
 Unlike GMOs, plant hybridization can occur without human intervention.
+Yes, you read that right, hybrid fruits are not genetically modified.

 A GMO fruit, by definition, is the fruit of an organism whose DNA was altered via genetic engineering to make it resistant to drought, pests, or fertilizers and pesticides.
 Other traits genetic engineers aim toward when creating GMOs are desirable characteristics for sellers and consumers: Nutrition, size, color, or shelf life are the most common ones.

 By definition, a hybrid fruit or vegetable is obtained through natural cross-breeding of two breeds within the same species, genera, or family.
-It has been occurring in nature spontaneously since the beginning of this world, but it can also be controlled by farmers and horticulturists.
+It has been occurring in nature spontaneously since the beginning of this world, but farmers and horticulturists can also control it.
 The resulting plant usually combines desirable traits of both parent plants.
 Hybridization is considered a conventional breeding technique.

 Unlike most consumers think, seedless fruits are obtained through hybridization, and not through genetic engineering.
 However, this does not mean a seedless fruit cannot be a GMO.
 After all, hybridizing 2 GMOs or genetically modifying a hybrid still leads to a GMO.